 Real faith rests in Christ alone and produces ongoing repentance, humility, perseverance, and growing love for righteousness.

-Where that faith lives, salvation stands secure.
+Where saving faith is present, salvation is secure.